abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Set of boolean values](../01_set/boolean.svg)

 Another very basic set that is used in programming is the set of keyboard characters, or `Char`.
-Characters are actually used rarely by themselves and mostly as parts of sequences.

 ![Set of characters](../01_set/char.svg)

+Characters are actually used rarely by themselves and mostly as parts of sequences.
 Most of the types that are used in programming are *composite* types ---  they are a combination of the primitive ones that are listed here.
 Again, we will cover these later.

 **Task 7:** What is the type equivalent of subsets in programming?

 Functions and methods/subroutines
 ---

-Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions &mdash; they sometimes take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
+Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions &mdash --- they take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
 For example, here is a function that takes an argument of type `Char` and returns a `Boolean`, indicating whether the character is a letter.

 ![A function from Char to Boolean](../01_set/char_boolean.svg)